 - Depending on the User type, registered or not, the results will yield either a partial or exact business match respectively.

 Conducting a vendor search is necessary when filing for input tax returns with SARS or just to confirm whether a certain company is indeed registered.

-With the required documents and well-filled in forms, it is very easy to complete registration without any trouble.
+With the required documents and well-filled-in forms, it is very easy to complete the registration without any trouble.
 If you are unable to follow the VAT registration requirements appropriately, it is best to seek the help of a certified tax practitioner.
 The good news is that the eFiling system has made this registration process such a hustle free affair.
 You can now handle it right from the comfort of your home or office.

 DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - No increase to income tax rates but sin tax and fuel levy to go up

 - How to get your tax number in 2019